 Camping With Dogs: 5 Useful Tips For RVing With Your Pet

-Summer is the perfect time to go RV camping with your dog.
+Summer is the perfect time to do fun things and go RV camping with your dog.
 Most dogs love everything about the RV lifestyle, especially all the fresh air and exercise they may not get at home.
 Here are 5 tips that will make your dog a happy camper, wherever RV life takes you.

 1. Make your dog feel at home in the RV before you go camping

 Dogs are happy when life stays pretty much the same.
 Your dog will love the security of knowing that even though he is in a different location, he is still at home with his people in the camper.

 Spend a few nights and “camp” with your dog in the RV at home for a few nights before each camping trip (you know you want to!).
 This will also give you a heads up to make sure you have everything you need to camp with your dog and that all systems go.

 Amy Burkert from Go Pet Friendly recommends feeding them in the RV before the trip.

 “As she warms up to the RV, you can feed her breakfast and dinner near it, then inside when she’s ready.
 It’s a brand new thing that she’s never seen before and it’s your job to teach her that it’s fun!
 It may take a bit of convincing … but I find bacon works every time.”